m-click/mcpdf/README.md

     java -jar mcpdf.jar BACKGROUND.pdf background INPUT.pdf output - > OUTPUT.pdf

 Similarly, you can use the stamp functionality to add `STAMP.pdf` as a stamp (i.e. foreground) for `INPUT.pdf` and output into `OUTPUT.pdf`.
-This works just like background, except that it places `DRAFT.pdf` in front of `INPUT.pdf` instead of behind it:
+This works just like background, except that it places `STAMP.pdf` in front of `INPUT.pdf` instead of behind it:

     java -jar mcpdf.jar STAMP.pdf stamp INPUT.pdf output - > OUTPUT.pdf